-- 1. Click the Connect a Virtual Disk item of the Hard Disk menu. - 2.
-In the opened dialog browse for the required virtual disk, then click Connect to accomplish the operation.
+- 1. Click the Copy & Migration tab on the Ribbon Panel, then select Connect a Virtual Disk. - 2.
+In the opened dialog click on the Local VD tab, then browse for the required virtual disk.
 You can connect a virtual disk from a local disk, a flash stick, a mapped network share, or CD/DVD/BD.
 When selecting one of the supported virtual disks, you will see detailed information on it below.